TIBCOSoftware/snappydata/docs/howto/use_apache_zeppelin_with_snappydata.md

 	![homepage](../Images/zeppelin_2.png)

 *	**I already have a Zeppelin installation, do I still need to install TIBCO ComputeDB’s Zeppelin separately?**
-	*	No. You may download the notebooks from here <provide link for Github> and import them into your Zeppelin.
+	*	No. You may download the notebooks from [here](https://github.com/SnappyDataInc/zeppelin-interpreter/tree/master/examples/notebook) and import them into your Zeppelin.
 	*	Additionally, you must set up the JDBC interpreter to connect to TIBCO ComputeDB.
 [Configure JDBC Interpreter](concurrent_apache_zeppelin_access_to_secure_snappydata.md#configinterpreter).

 *	**Do these notebooks depend on specific Zeppelin version?**